St Edward's College: History

-Grammar school

 In its new form St. Edward's College was a boys' grammar school and later became a direct grant grammar school in the English educational system.
 In the late 1970s, direct grant grammar schools were discontinued, and many became fully-fledged independent schools, as did St Edward's.

-Co-educational school

 The school was boys-only until 1982 when girls were admitted into the 6th form.
 In 1991 girls were admitted into year 7, and by September 1995 the school was completely co-educational.
-Many of its places were funded by the assisted places scheme - it was operating as a private day school right into the late 1990s.
+Many of its places were funded by the assisted places scheme – it was operating as a private day school right into the late 1990s.

-Comprehensive school

 It became a grant-maintained school in September 1997, then a voluntary aided school in 1999.
 No longer was a test required to gain admission to the school.
 Its junior section, Runnymede St Edward's, did not join the state sector and instead became a private school but still maintains links with the College and continues to occupy the campus next door.

-Academy

 On 1 May 2011, St. Edward's College formally gained academy status and became officially known as St Edward's College Edmund Rice Academy Trust.
 This includes a reference to Blessed Edmund Rice (1762-1844), the Irish Catholic educationalist and founder of the Congregation of Christian Brothers, formerly associated with the school, and also of the Presentation Brothers.

+In February 2024, the school's principal, Stephen Morris, stepped down at the end of the academic year.
+The resignation was triggered by a poor Ofsted report, in which the college had been downgraded from an Excellent to a Requires Improvement, as well as pending National Education Union action.
+That December, a new report was published, in which the college received a Good rating.